Known For : Mahabodhi Temple Great Buddha Statue Tibetan Refugee Market

 Bojjannakonda is a small group of six rock-cut caves that dates back to 4th Century AD when Buddhism was flourishing in the region.
 The caves have beautifully carved statues of Gautam Buddha which draw tourists and believers for its aesthetic and religious importance.
 The caves nearby also have stupas where Buddhist monks would meditate.
 The area comes under the maintenance of the Archaeological Survey of India.
 It gives insights into the practise of Buddhism in Visakhapatnam.
 The stone stairway leading to the caves is well maintained and secured with railings, although it is not much of a climb.

 These caves depict an early phase of the Buddhist architecture.
 The characteristic features of these early temples were two establishments, each self-contained and consisting of a prayer hall (chaitya) and a monastery (vihara), which contained accommodation for the monks.
+These caves are important sites for Buddhist pilgrimage in India.

 Buddhism is the world's fourth-largest religion with more than 500 million followers.
 All Buddhist believe in peace, and that is what makes them more special.
 Visiting these Buddhist places will enlighten up your mind.